gurrier/localvolts/README.md

 # Localvolts
 An integration for Home Assistant for customers of Localvolts electricity retailer in Australia

-The integration currently exposes four sensors...
+The integration currently exposes five sensors...

 1) costsFlexUp is the current IMPORT cost of electricity FOR YOU per kWh until the end of the current 5 minute interval.
 It's essentially the marginal cost of electricity for you and includes loss factors and network fees associated with increasing your consumption by 1kW right now.